benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 | `jane` | 10985288698319103569 | 1                 |
 | `x`    | 12638214688346347271 | 7 (same as `foo`) |

-The reason I've shown the hash modulo 16 is because we're going to start with an array of 16 elements, so we need to limit the hash to the number of elements in the array -- the [modulo](https://en.wikipedia.org/wiki/Modulo_operation) operation divides by 16 and gives the remainder, limiting the hash to the range 0 through 15.
+The reason I've shown the hash modulo 16 is because we're going to start with an array of 16 elements, so we need to limit the hash to the number of elements in the array -- the [modulo](https://en.wikipedia.org/wiki/Modulo_operation) operation divides by 16 and gives the remainder, limiting the array index to the range 0 through 15.

 When we insert a value into the hash table, we calculate its hash, modulo by 16, and use that as the array index.
 So with an array of size 16, we'd insert `bar` at index 10, `bazz` at 8, `bob` at 4, and so on.
 Let's insert all the items into our hash table array (except for `x` -- we'll get to that below):